Saturday Excerpt: Secrets of the Tulip Sisters by Susan Mallery

-From the #1 New York Times bestselling author of Daughters of the Bride comes the charming tale about the problem with secrets, the power of love and the unbreakable bond between sisters
+Told with Susan Mallery’s trademark heart and humor, this is a charming tale about the problem with secrets, the power of love and the unbreakable bond between sisters.

-But Olivia’s return isn’t as triumphant as she pretends.
-Her job has no future, and ever since her dad sent her away from the bad boy she loved, she has felt cut off from her past.
+Olivia’s return isn’t as triumphant as she pretends.
+Her job has no future, and ever since she was sent away from the bad boy she loved, she has felt cut off from her past.
 She’s determined to reclaim her man and her place in the family…whether her sister likes it or not.
 For ten years, she and Kelly have been strangers.
 Olivia will get by without her approval now.

 Kelly Murphy was willing to accept certain injustices in the world.
 That brownies had more calories than celery.
 That wearing white pants meant getting her period—regardless of where she was in her cycle.
 That her car would be low on gas only on days when she was running late.
 What she did not appreciate or accept was the total unfairness of Griffith Burnett not only returning to Tulpen Crossing, Washington, nearly a year ago, but apparently waking up last month and deciding that stalking her was how he was going to spend his days.